 WindWise Education is our comprehensive curriculum exploring the dynamic field of wind energy and gives teachers the tools to teach 6th–12th grade students about this timely and critical energy resource.
 It is an advanced, interdisciplinary wind energy curriculum that can be incorporated into a wide range of subjects.

 WindWise is broken into 5 main conceptual areas - Energy, Wind, Turbines, Wildlife & Siting.
 Each unit includes a variety of lesson plans, handouts, support and background materials.
-While the lessons are not designed to be done in any particular order we do offer you some recommend pathways depending on your subject expertise and the time you want to spend teaching about wind energy.
+While the lessons are not designed to be done in any particular order, we do offer you some recommended pathways depending on your subject expertise and the time you want to spend teaching about wind energy.

 This was last updated in 2015.

 WindWise IntroBasic introduction to wind energy.

 KidWind ChallengeHow to use WindWise to prepare for a KidWind Challenge.